You have a few weapon skills that summon phantasms:

 So, let's take a look at the CC we have:

-You can also save your to avoid taking damage from ; this will help relieve some of the pressure from your Heal Druid.
+You should save your or to avoid taking damage from ; this will help relieve some of the pressure from your Heal Druid.

 In order to break Gorseval even faster during , there are a few things you can do: